hadley/bigvis/notes.md

 # Smooth

-Smoothing needs to be weighted so that values don't get inflated when sd is small - we're not producing densities

 Kernel smoothing plus binned summary leads to many common statistics: density = bin + smooth, loess =~ mean + smooth, rqss =~ quantile + smooth

 * smooth would expect constant bins